softerhardware/Hermes-Lite2/hardware/hl/releases/hl2p0build9/README.md

 # Files

- * bom.standard.pdf - BOM in standard format for DIY assembly
+ * bom.diy.pdf - BOM in standard format for DIY assembly
  * ibom.html - Interactive BOM to help with DIY assembly, open with firefox ibom.html
  * bom.assembly.pdf - BOM organization as requested by assembly house
  * bom.assembly.xlsx - BOM type and organization as requested by assembly house